Welcome to today's edition of the Rush 24-7 podcast.

 You know who exposed this?

-Gawker, that's the outfit that lost the suit to the Hulkster.
+Gawker, that's the outfit that lost the suit to the hulkster, Hulk Hogan.

-Of all people, Gizmodo, where you don't find too much conservatism, but I don't think you find any.
+Of all people, Gizmodo, where you don't find too much conservatism, but I don't think you find any conservative.

-Conservative, if they found one in Gizmodo, I shudder to think what would happen to the guy or the girl.
+If they found one at Gizmodo, I shudder to think what would happen to the guy or the girl.

 I mean, it'd probably feel like you're watching some scene on Game of Thrones to see what they would do to the person.